The-best-cat/player_attribute_display-fabric/README.md

 - Chinese (Traditional Chinese)
 - Chinese (Simplified Chinese)

+## Plan
+- Allow customisable colours for attribute names and values.
+(Figuring out how)
+- Allow toggling between displaying final values or values with changes.
+- Allow pinning attributes and displaying their current values on screen without a panel.
+(Less likely)
+- Add translations for Korean and Japanese.
+- Allow players to add custom attribute name translations using Json.

 **This mod is for fabric only.
-There is currently no plan to make a forge/neoforge version.**<br>And btw, if you're displaying custom attributes, try not to make the names _too_ long, will ya?
+There is currently no plan to make a forge/neoforge version.**
+<br>And btw, if you're adding custom attributes, try not to make the names _too_ long, will ya?